VirgilBI/test-documentation/documentation.md

 # Important Notes for Querying

+## Fiscal Year
+The company's fiscal year starts in February.

 ## Current AEs
 When referring to "current AEs", this means owners with email addresses matthewv@usehatchapp.com, nicholas.wood@usehatchapp.com, and alex.marshall@usehatchapp.com.